lawrennd/old_talks/_ai/includes/turing-ai-fellowship.md

 \slides{
 * Work in this space now funded by a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute).
 }
+\notes{From December 2019 I begin a [Senior AI Fellowship at the Turing Institute](https://www.turing.ac.uk/news/welcoming-world-class-turing-ai-fellows-institute) funded by the Office for AI to investigate the consequences of deploying complex AI systems.

+The notion relates from the "Promise of AI": it promises to be the first generation of automation technology that will adapt to us, rather than us adapting to it.
+The premise of the project is that this promise will remain unfulfilled with current approaches to systems design and deployment.}

 \subsection{Project Description}